 Sleep mode is selected from Standby mode or Normal mode by setting bits MC in the Mode_Control register (Table 5) to 01.
-The SBC will enter Sleep mode providing there are no pending interrupts (pin INTN = HIGH) or wake-up events and at least one wake-up source is enabled (CAN, LIN or WAKE).
+The SBC will enter Sleep mode providing there are no pending interrupts (pin INTN = HIGH) or wake-up events and at least one wake-up source is enabled (LIN or WAKE).
 Any attempt to enter Sleep mode while one of these conditions has not been satisfied will result in a short reset (3.6 ms minimum pulse width; see Section 6.5.1 and Table 11).

-In Sleep mode, V1 and V2 are off and the bus transceivers will be switched off (Off mode; STBCC/STBCL = 0; see Table 6) or in a low-power state (Lowpower mode; STBCC/STBCL = 1) with bus wake-up detection active - see Section 6.7.1 and Section 6.8.1).
+In Sleep mode, V1 is off and the LIN transceiver will be switched off (Off mode; STBCL = 0; see Table 6) or in a low-power state (Lowpower mode; STBCL = 1) with bus wake-up detection active - see Section 6.7.1).
 The watchdog is off and the reset pin is LOW.

-A CAN, LIN or local wake-up event will cause the SBC to switch from Sleep mode to Standby mode, generating a (short or long; see Section 6.5.1) system reset.
+A LIN or local wake-up event will cause the SBC to switch from Sleep mode to Standby mode, generating a (short or long; see Section 6.5.1) system reset.
 The value of the mode control bits (MC) will be changed to 00 and V1 will be enabled.